U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Experimental setup

 \subsection{Speech models}

 Our proposed dereverberation supervision paradigms are, in theory, adaptable to any speech model.
 In practice, such deep-learning-based speech models are very diverse and their performance is variable.
 Indeed, it is relevant to consider how the reverberation-aware training interacts with various dry speech priors.
-We present dereverberation results for three deep-learning-based speech models: \begin{itemize} \item BiLSTM~\cite{weningerSpeechEnhancementLSTM2015}: This simple model consists of a 2-layer bidirectional LSTM model followed by a linear layer, performing subband processing of the STFT magnitudes.
-Since this model is only able to process magnitude masks, it can be considered as phase-agnostic, and the underlying speech model is that both dry and reverberant speech are Gaussian complex noise, with circular invariance. \item FSN~\cite{haoFullsubnetFullBandSubBand2021}: This more powerful LSTM \mf{called FullSubNet} is capable of cross-band processing and, since it is able to generate a complex-valued mask, it can be considered as a phase-aware model.
-This model has also been used in reverberation-aware training~\cite{zhouSpeechDereverberationReverberation2023,bahrmanSpeechDereverberationConstrained2024}. \item TFL~\cite{saijoTFLocoformerTransformerLocal2024}: TF-Locoformer represents a state-of-the-art model for speech enhancement \mf{and dereverberation}, which is very powerful and expressive thanks to its self-attention module capable of global modeling and convolution handling local modeling. \end{itemize}
+We present dereverberation results for three deep-learning-based speech models: \begin{itemize} \item BiLSTM~\cite{weningerSpeechEnhancementLSTM2015}: This model consists of a 2-layer bidirectional LSTM model followed by a linear layer, processing sub-bands of the degraded STFT magnitudes in a recursive manner.
+Since this model is only able to process magnitude masks, it can be considered as phase-agnostic, and the underlying speech model is that both dry and reverberant speech are Gaussian complex noise, with circular invariance. \item FSN~\cite{haoFullsubnetFullBandSubBand2021}: This more powerful LSTM \mf{called FullSubNet} is capable of recursive cross-band processing and, since it is able to generate a complex-valued mask, it can be considered as a phase-aware model.
+This model has also been used in reverberation-aware training~\cite{zhouSpeechDereverberationReverberation2023}. \item TFL~\cite{saijoTFLocoformerTransformerLocal2024}: TF-Locoformer represents a state-of-the-art model for speech enhancement \mf{and dereverberation}, which is very powerful and expressive thanks to its self-attention module capable of global modeling and convolution handling local modeling. \end{itemize} These models are a representative set of DNN-based dereverberation methods.